AdHive vs. Sapien. Both are social-construct ICOs, each with their own focus.

 AdHive’s ICO is set to begin on February 21, 2018.

-AdHive is going to be the first AI-controlled influencer marketing platform that uses blockchain.
+AdHive wants to become an AI-controlled influencer marketing platform that uses blockchain.
 AdHive is about native advertising, advertising that blends seamlessly with the content being created naturally.
 Specifically, AdHive focuses on video/digital advertising.
 Digital advertising has now surpassed television advertising and video advertising accounts for approximately half of all digital advertising.

 All transactions on AdHive are processed with AdHive’s token, ADH.
 This includes all of AdHive’s revenues.
 The number of ADH tokens that were initially created for the ICO is all that will be created ever.
 Any unsold ADH tokens will be destroyed after the token sale ends.